Local mail issues,

 LOCAL MAIL ISSUES, NETHERLANDS

-In the Netherlands, commercial local mail services started operations about 20 years ago.
-The national mail (PTT, now KPN) took legal action, but lost.
+In the Netherlands, commercial local mail services started operations in the nineteen eighties.
+The national mail (PTT, later KPN, and now post.nl) took legal action, but lost.
 Although some local mail services have issued many pictorial stamps, targeting collectors, limited interest among philatelists soon put an end to this.
 Thus, there are few local mail stamps with prehistoric animals.
 I am aware of only four issues.

 Local mail Epe